 Last date of Re-Registration is announced on the IGNOU website.
-In general, the re-admission is to be done 2-3 months prior to the start of session.
+In general, the re-registration is to be done 2-3 months prior to the start of session.
 For example, the last date of re-registration for session starting from July 2019 is 31 May 2019.
 Similarly, the last date for session starting January, 2020 may be 30 Nov, 2019.
-Offline re-registration form is attached as Form 3 on page 91.
-You must verify the cutoff dates and fee from the website prior to filling up this offline form.